 Even though paper is naturally sustainable, the industry devotes considerable resources into making sure that paper is minimizing human impact on the environment.
 Jacob Cude, a senior geospatial analyst at a large pulp and paper manufacturer, views the earth with satellite technology to help coordinate harvest, replanting and habitat plans to ensure forests are used and cared for properly.

 “This science, this technology, these data sets allow our industry to quantify how much forest resource is out there, and how much we’re impacting the forest resource at scale around our mills,” Cude says.
 “It helps us make a decision about how we can effectively use the wood that’s out there.”

 When trees are harvested, the paper industry uses every part of the tree.
 About two-thirds of the energy used by leading mills comes from renewable biomass energy like leaves and bark.
 The innovation continues in the design lab, where engineers create products that make the most of all the materials.

 Recyclable Paper Products: Part of the Circular Economy Revolution

 Recycling is another key part of the circular economy.
-Paper is one of the most recycled materials in the United States, and the paper industry wants to ensure the recycling rate continues to grow, particularly since paper fibers can be recycled five to seven times.
+Paper is one of the most recycled materials in the United States, and the paper industry wants to ensure the recycling rate continues to grow, particularly since paper fibers can be recycled up to seven times.

 Even at the end of its life cycle, paper gently degrades and returns to the earth, unlike non-biodegradable packaging.
 Paper is compostable too (ready to have a miniature circular economy in your backyard?).